LeagueDevelopers/dark-binding/README.md

 ## Roadmap

-1. Allow users to define groups of champions instead of making a virtual config for every champions
+~~1.
+Allow users to define groups of champions instead of making a virtual config for every champion~~